 - 3.1.
-The Covid Pandemic began in March 2020 and has had an impact on people's need for social care and has also created difficulties in the delivery of social care. - 3.2.
+This report was presented at Clinical and Care Governance (CCG) Committee on 28 October 2021 where it was recommended the report be escalated to the MIJB (para 7 of the minute refers). - 3.2.
+The Covid-19 Pandemic began in March 2020 and has had an impact on peoples' need for social care and has also created difficulties in the delivery of social care. - 3.3.
 The impact in Moray was slow to build.
 Following the initial action of making available additional capacity through social work review in March and April 2020 the number of referrals and demand for social care gradually began to build.
-Moray's rates of Covid have always been relatively low, so a severe impact was not experienced for some time, despite, in accordance with Government guidances, having reduced or withdrawn specific care resources i.e. Day services and specific respite services.
-The impact on Social Care of the pandemic can be seen both as a consequence of the impact on Health services and as a consequence of the impact directly on the lives of vulnerable people, stemming from isolation, anxiety and disruption to everyday life. - 3.3.
-The first two graphs below are from the Ministerial Steering Group (MSG) figures that are sent every quarter.
-These demonstrate the pressures in the Health part of the Partnership.
-They show that while Moray have a high number of Delayed Discharges at snapshot, the more pertinent figure of number of Delayed Discharge Bed Days is not nearly as high as pre-COVID-19.
+Moray's rates of Covid-19 have always been relatively low, so a severe impact was not experienced for some time, despite, in accordance with Government guidance, having reduced or withdrawn specific care resources i.e. Day services and specific respite services.
+The impact on Social Care of the pandemic can be seen both as a consequence of the impact on Health services

+- and as a consequence of the impact directly on the lives of vulnerable people, stemming from isolation, anxiety and disruption to everyday life. - 3.4.
+The first two graphs below are from the Ministerial Steering Group (MSG) figures that are provided every quarter.
+These demonstrate the pressures in the Health part of the Partnership and show that while Moray have a high number of Delayed Discharges at snapshot, the more pertinent figure of number of Delayed Discharge Bed Days is not nearly as high as pre-COVID-19.
 This is up to the end of August 2021 but more recent management information does not show a significant increase in Bed Days occupied for a significant period of time.

-3.4 The number of unscheduled hospital days dipped at the start of the COVID pandemic.
-Figures have increased since then, however they have not returned to the pre-COVID levels.
-The 2021 June and July figures for unscheduled bed days for over 65 are two of the lowest figures since April 2018.
+3.5 The number of unscheduled hospital days dipped at the start of the Covid-19 pandemic.
+Figures have increased since then, however they have not returned to the pre-covid levels.
+The figures for June and July 2021 for unscheduled bed days for over 65 are the lowest figures since April 2018.

-3.5 Additionally Moray is still performing well in the Percentage of last six months of life spent in the Community.
-It has increased a full 2 percentage points to 91.8% in 2020/21.
+- 3.6 Moray has slightly increased the percentage of last six months of life spent in the Community 2% to 91.8% in 2020/21.
 While this is above the Scottish Average it does match the general increasing trend across Scotland in the Community.
-The percentage of last six months of life spent in Large and Community Hospitals took quite a dive in 2020/21 in Moray and in Scotland in general.

-- 3.6 An interpretation of this activity, in relation to impact on Social Care suggests that a reduced in-patient bedbase had to work more quickly to maximise use of a restricted resource.
+The percentage of people spending the last six months of life in Large and Community Hospitals reduced in 2020/21 in Moray and in Scotland in general. - 3.7 An interpretation of this activity, in relation to impact on Social Care suggests that a reduced in-patient bed base had to work more quickly to maximise use of a restricted resource.
 For Social Care this would be experienced as continuing high demand.
 The sharp rise in bed days occupied by delayed discharge is evident from May to October 2020.
-For this purpose this may be seen as increasing pressure for social care resource. - 3.7 The following data explores Social Care activity: The number of care at home hours being provided in Moray for Free Personal Care and Free Nursing Care (FPC and FNC) has historically been increasing but since the start of the COVID-19 pandemic in Moray the number of hours being provided to those over 65 has increased from 7,600 hours a week to over 8,700 hours per week in quarter 1 (April 1 to June 30) 2021.
+For this purpose this may be seen as increasing pressure for social care resource. - 3.8 The following data explores Social Care activity: The number of care at home hours being provided in Moray for Free Personal Care and Free Nursing Care (FPC and FNC) has historically been increasing but since the start of the Covid-19 pandemic in Moray the number of hours being provided to those over 65 has increased from 7,600 hours a week to over 8,700 hours per week in quarter 1 (April 1 to June 30) 2021.
 This is an increase of 15% year on year and shows no sign of decreasing.
 For context the 2019-20 to 2020-21 increase as only 1%.